-Despite an increased emphasis from the medical community in regards to the importance of immunizations for the elderly, a considerable segment is still not heeding the information – putting seniors at risk for serious illness, or even death.
+Despite an increased emphasis from the medical community in regards to the importance of immunization recommendations for the elderly, a considerable segment is still not heeding the information – putting seniors at risk for serious illness, or even death.
 In fact, 1 out of 3 adults over age 65 opted not to receive a flu shot this past year; two out of three skipped the recommended shingles vaccine; and almost half of all seniors are not up to date on tetanus immunizations, per the CDC.

 Infectious-disease specialist William Schaffner, M.D., points out, “As we get older, our immune system becomes much less robust, which means we’re not just at risk for getting diseases like the flu and shingles but of developing life-threatening consequences from them.”